corv89/shannot/docs/mcp.md

 Edit `%APPDATA%\Claude\claude_desktop_config.json` with the same JSON.

 #### Claude Code
-Use the `.mcp.json` snippet from `shannot mcp install --client claude-code`, or:
+Use the `.mcp.json` snippet from `shannot setup mcp install --client claude-code`, or:

 ```bash
 # User scope (recommended)